CSK suspends team doctor for social media post on Galwan clash

 A colonel was among the 20 Army personnel killed in the face-off on Monday night, the biggest confrontation between the two militaries after their 1967 clashes in Nathu La.

 At that time, India lost around 80 soldiers, while over 300 Chinese army personnel were killed in the confrontation.
-(AGENCIES)
+(PTI)

 Editorial